Software Guide3D Visualization

 What is 3D Modeling?

-3D modeling is the art (and some might say the sorcery) of creating and shaping digital objects within a three-dimensional space.
+3D modeling is the process of creating and shaping digital objects within a three-dimensional space.
 Think of it as sculpting or assembling something you could spin around and view from any angle—except, instead of marble or wood, you’re working with polygons, curves, and virtual clay.

 Typically, 3D modeling comes in two main flavors: